asitavdevops/Kubernetes-Devops/README.md

 3. Scheduler - Assigns Pods to Nodes ,Decides where to run a Pod Based on:CPU / Memory,Node availability,Constraints
 4. Controller Manager - Maintains desired state ex : If 3 pods needed but only 2 running → creates 1 more , Includes: Node Controller ,ReplicaSet Controller ,Job Controller
+5. Cloud Controller Manager (CCM): The Cloud Controller Manager (CCM) is a Kubernetes control plane component that allows Kubernetes to 	interact with your cloud provider (like AWS, Azure, GCP).

 **B) Worker Nodes (Data Plane)**
 1. Kubelet - Agent running on each node ,Talks to API Server ,Ensures containers are running